 Depending upon the needs of the organization where you are donating the mats, an optional carrying strap can be included.
 Check with the organization first to determine their needs for the population they serve; many shelters like to have a few mats in their inventory particularly with cold weather approaching in the north.

 The carrying strap is simply a few stitches wide and long enough for a person to carry the rolled up mat cross body or over the shoulder.
 Roll the mat like a tube, attach one end of the strap and test the length of the mat on a volunteer to gauge the length needed before attaching the second end.
-Yoga mat straps also make a useful carrying strap.
+Yoga mat straps also make a very practical and useful carrying strap.

 Eco Friendly Knit And Crochet Projects